 Real estate investments are illiquid, and we may not be able to sell our properties on a timely basis when we determine it is appropriate to do so.
 Real estate investments can be difficult to sell and convert to cash quickly, especially if market conditions are not favorable, and we may find that to be increasingly the case under the current economic conditions due to a lack of credit availability for potential buyers.
 Such illiquidity could limit our ability to quickly change our portfolio of properties in response to changes in economic or other conditions.
 Moreover, under certain circumstances, the Internal Revenue Code imposes certain penalties on a REIT that sells property held for less than two years and limits the number of properties it can sell in a given year.
-In addition, for certain of our properties that we acquired by agreements with the sellers of the properties for a certain period of time from entering into transactions (such as the sale or refinancing of the acquired property) that will result in a taxable gain to the sellers without the seller's consent.
+In addition, for certain of our properties that we acquired by issuing units in our Operating Partnership, we are restricted by agreements with the sellers of the properties for a certain period of time from entering into transactions (such as the sale or refinancing of the acquired property) that will result in a taxable gain to the sellers without the seller's consent.
 Due to these factors, we may be unable to sell a property at an advantageous time.

 We may suffer economic harm as a result of the actions of our joint venture partners.
 We invest in certain entities in which we are not the exclusive investor or principal decision maker.
 As of December 31, 2009, we owned 20 operational properties and one property under redevelopment, and control land for future development, through joint ventures.
 We also may continue to pursue new investments in real estate through joint ventures.
 Investments in joint ventures may, under certain circumstances, involve risks not present when a third party is not involved, including the possibility that the other parties to these investments might become bankrupt or fail to fund their share of required capital contributions.
 Our partners in joint ventures may have economic, tax or other business interests or goals which are inconsistent with our business interests or goals, and may be in a position to take actions contrary to our policies or objectives.
-Such investments may also lead to impasses, for example, as to whether to sell a property, because neither we nor the other parties to these investments.
+Such investments may also lead to impasses, for example, as to whether to sell a property, because neither we nor the other parties to these investments would have full control over the joint venture.
+In addition, we may in certain circumstances be liable for the actions of the other parties to these investments.
 Each of these factors could have an adverse effect on our financial condition, results of operations, cash flows and ability to make expected distributions to our shareholders.